SimmonsBI/bmotif/cran-comments.md

   This is the first submission

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package.